4 Customer Service Skills That Drive up Customer Satisfaction

 Customer service representatives should always be honest, apologising when needed, and avoiding making promises impossible to keep.

-There is no doubt that a high-performing customer service team can drive up customer satisfaction, but organisations must set measurable goals to keep track of their progress.
+There is no doubt that a high-performing customer service team with good customer service skills can drive up customer satisfaction.

 In the end, the performance of a customer service team depends on the amount of support it gets from the organisation.